josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🗞️_For_Readers_And_Newsrooms/README.md

 ## 🧭 Before You Explain It To The West

-Do not begin by asking:
+Do not begin with:

 > What Western example is this like?

-Begin by asking:
+Begin with:

 > What are people here saying happened?

-> What institutions matter locally?
+> Which institutions matter locally?

-> What language are participants using?

-> Which jokes, films, songs, caste references, examination practices or political histories are carrying meaning?
+> Which languages, films, songs, caste references, examination practices and political histories are carrying meaning?

-Comparison is useful after the case has been heard on its own terms.

-Used too early, comparison becomes substitution.

-A Western reader may need recognition bridges.
-These can include:
+Comparison can help later.

+Recognition bridges may include:

 - high-stakes admissions systems;
 - rank-based allocation;
-- extenuating-circumstances procedures;
+- extenuating-circumstances processes;
+- professional gatekeeping;
-- public examination scandals;
+- examination scandals;
 - student debt;
-- professional gatekeeping;
 - media concentration;
 - protest policing.